OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 }
 ```

-Go ahead and refresh—the extra white space along the top and sides should go away, and .TodoList should now expand 100% across the screen.
+Go ahead and refresh—the extra white space along the top and sides should go away, and `.TodoList` should now expand 100% across the screen.

-### Step 4 – Using Fabric components
+## Step 4 – Using Fabric components

-Fabric has a built in responsive grid system that we are going to use for our TodoBar section.
-Let’s add the following HTML inside our  `<div class="TodoBar"></div>`:
+Fabric includes a responsive grid system, similar to those seen in other UI toolkits, that we will use for our TodoBar section.
+Let’s add the following HTML inside  `<div class="TodoBar"></div>`:

 ```html
 <div class="ms-Grid">